 See if you can find the children’s shoes.
 This is a gripping memorial.

 Coming up as our last stop on this combined walk and tram ride is the Hungarian Parliament.
 Most of the building from 1904 has a Gothic resemblance although other styles were employed as well.
-It look very much like Westminster in London, but is larger.
+It looks very much like Westminster in London, but is larger.